Original Penguin Taps Band AJR for Spring 2018 Campaign

 The band of brothers, who have been playing together for 12 years, got their start as street performers in New York.
 “We basically went out every day for three summers in a row until we made enough money to buy our instruments and form the band,” said Ryan Met.
 “It was the best thing we could have ever done, because it teaches you how to catch people’s attention with your music.”

-They have opened for Ingrid Michaelson, Hoodie Allen and Andy Grammer and for the last year, AJR has been on a sold-out headliner tour, and in two weeks will announce dates for their spring tour, for which they are doubling the size of their venues.
+They have opened for Ingrid Michaelson, Hoodie Allen and Andy Grammer and for the last year, AJR has been on a sold-out headliner tour, and will soon announce dates for their spring tour, for which they are doubling the size of their venues.
 In March, one of their singles will also be featured as the theme song in Morgan Spurlock’s documentary “Super Size Me 2.”